nottrobin/docs/src/en/models-cmr.md

 two example **scenarios** that aim to reinforce those concepts through practical usage.

-!!!
-Note:
+[note]
 The functionality of CMR is not exposed in the GUI at this time.
+[/note]

 ## Concepts